cockroachlabs/workshop_labs/troubleshooting/README.md

 26,259f4329-e6f4-490b-9a16-4106cf6a659e,05b6e6e3-07d4-4edc-9143-1193e6c3f339,2021-09-16 21:42:15,2021-07-05 22:38:42
 ```

-Stop the running workload, then, like for `coupons`, generate the dataset and import it into `offers`.
+Stop the running workload, then, like for `credits`, generate the dataset and import it into `offers`.
 On the host terminal, connect again to a cluster server

 ```bash